Impact Pro Wrestling

-Impact Pro Wrestling (IPW) is a New Zealand professional wrestling promotion.
-It has promoted regular events throughout the country and abroad in the last several years and is credited for being the first to bring live wrestling shows to cities, such as Hamilton and Whangarei, in over two decades.
+Impact Pro Wrestling (IPW), also known as New Zealand Impact Pro Wrestling, is a New Zealand professional wrestling promotion.
+It has promoted regular events throughout the country and abroad in the last several years and is credited for being the first to bring live wrestling shows to cities, such as Hamilton and Whangārei, in over two decades.

 A staple of Armageddon Expo since 2002, its annual "Armageddon Cup" supercard has been a major attraction at the event in subsequent years.
 IPW frequently visited Australia during the early 2000s, in conjunction with Peter Ball's Gold Coast-based Major Impact Wrestling, and the two companies merged to form a sister promotion, Impact Pro Wrestling Australia, in 2007.

-That same year, the promotion signed a deal with Sky Network Television's ALT TV to broadcast a weekly television show, IPW Ignition, which aired throughout the country as the first wrestling program seen in New Zealand since Steve Rickard's On the Mat during the 1980s.
+That same year, the promotion signed a deal with Sky Network Television's ALT TV to broadcast a weekly television show, IPW Ignition, which aired throughout the country as the first wrestling programme seen in New Zealand since Steve Rickard's On the Mat during the 1980s.
 It was later picked up by Canterbury Television and Triangle TV in late 2008, shortly before ALT TV's demise, and remains the longest-running wrestling series in New Zealand.

 In 2011 IPW began a new weekly show entitled Mana Mamau which aired on Maori Television to replace Ignition.
 Mana Mamau aired its final episode in 2012.

 The promotion is home to several of New Zealand's top independent wrestlers including Jamie Tagataese, Candy Lee, Reuben de Jong, Kingi, and Vinny Dunn, all of whom having been featured in the New Zealand national media, as well as appearances from major American stars such as Christy Hemme, Rob Van Dam, Raven, Disco Inferno, The Sandman, "The Million Dollar Man" Ted DiBiase, and Jake "The Snake" Roberts.

 History

 Mania Pro Wrestling and the Armageddon Expo (2000–2003)

-IPW was first formed in 2000 by a group of aspiring independent wrestlers then training under the Steve Hodgson at Mania, an Auckland-based gym which specialised in training female martial artists and stunt actors, and began promoting events locally under the banner of Mania Pro Wrestling.
-The following year, they held an exhibition show at the Aotea Centre for the 2002 Armageddon Expo.
+IPW’s origins date to the year 2000 when a group of aspiring independent wrestlers began training under Steve Hodgson at Mania, an Auckland-based gym which specialised in training female martial artists and stunt actors, promoting events locally under the banner of Mania Pro Wrestling.
+After running two house shows in 2001, MPW held an exhibition show at the Aotea Centre during the 2002 Armageddon Expo.
 Their performance proved popular with the crowd and were invited back by promoters for the 2003 expo.
-IPW would eventually become a regular feature attraction at the pop culture event holding its annual "Armageddon Cup" every year since then.
+Wrestling would eventually become a regular feature attraction at the pop culture event holding its annual "Armageddon Cup" every year since then.

-The beginning of 2003 saw a management change take place, as the company was rebranded MPW.
+The beginning of 2003 saw a management change take place at MPW, resulting in an exodus of talent and a commitment to start a new promotion, IPW.
+The new brand made its debut at Armageddon in May 2003.
 At this time Peter Lane, a former New Zealand wrestling talent from the 'On the Mat' era, was introduced to the company as a new training figure.
 Peter's years of experience proved an invaluable asset to the maturing wrestling of the new breed of New Zealand Professional Wrestler.